Philip Remnant, 4th Baron Remnant

 Philip John Remnant, 4th Baron Remnant (born 20 December 1954) is a British hereditary peer and Conservative politician.
 In a July 2022 by-election, he was elected to replace Lord Brabazon of Tara in the House of Lords following Brabazon of Tara's retirement in April 2022.
+He has served as Chairman of Coutts Bank since the start of 2023.